The American love affair with lawn care can get traced back to Europe.

 It’s more than just an issue of environmentalism, though.

-Organic fertilizers help to nourish plants over a long period, and there’s no risk of accidentally poisoning and killing your plants by over-fertilizing.
+According to Theridinglawnmower, organic fertilizers help to nourish plants over a long period, and there’s no risk of accidentally poisoning and killing your plants by over-fertilizing.

 Plus, an organic fertilizer will make the soil healthier as time goes by.

 Organic fertilizers are sometimes called ‘soil conditioners,’ and they can be expensive.

 A cheaper method is to create compost and fertilize your soil with that.